-DOCTORAL PROGRAMS DISSERTATION HANDBOOK 2020-2021
+DOCTORAL PROGRAMS DISSERTATION HANDBOOK

-This handbook is a guide to the dissertation process for Liberty University School of Communication & the Arts doctoral students.
+This handbook guides the dissertation process for Liberty University School of Communication & the Arts doctoral students.
 It does not constitute a contract and is subject to change at the discretion of Liberty University School of Communication & the Arts.
 This version of the dissertation handbook supersedes all previous versions.

 Liberty University 1971 University Blvd.
-Lynchburg, VA 24515 Spring 2019 rkmott@liberty.edu
+Lynchburg, VA 24515 Spring 2022